sayeemabdullah/CSS-Cribsheet/README.md

 * **Absolute:** Relative to the parent (the container must be positioned “Relative”)
 * **Sticky:** Relative to the user's scroll position

 Another thing to remember is `z-index`.
 If `z-index` is negative that means the element is further than us and if positive that means closer.
-We can use `top`, `bottom`, `left` and `right` to fix the position but if and only if the `position` is not static.
+We can use `top`, `bottom`, `left`, and `right` to fix the position but if and only if the `position` is not static.

 ___